itseez3d/metaperson/docs/business-integration/unity/metaperson_loader.md

 ---
 sidebar_label: 'MetaPerson Loader'
-description: MetaPerson Loader Unity package
+description: "MetaPerson Loader is a Unity package that loads GLB/GLTF 3D avatars at runtime, configuring their materials and humanoid animator for instant use in your game."
 sidebar_position: 1
 ---